vtex-apps/io-documentation/docs/en/Recipes/style/customizing-your-stores-typography.md

 ### Using store theme CSS files

 1. Open your store theme directory using a code editor of your preference.
-2. Create a file called `Fonts` in the `Assets` folder.
+2. Create a new folder inside the `assets` directory called `fonts`.
+Make sure your app have the [assets builder in its manifest](https://vtex.io/docs/recipes/development/using-the-assets-builder/).
-3. Upload in the file the desired fonts using the Assets builder](https://vtex.io/docs/recipes/development/using-the-assets-builder/).
+3. Paste the font files inside this folder (`assets/fonts/`).

 <div class="alert alert-warning">
-The font family file must be uploaded in the following file extensions: <code>.ttf</code> or <code>.woff</code>.
+The font files must be uploaded in the following file extensions: <code>.ttf</code> or <code>.woff</code>.
 </div>

 4. In `styles/configs` folder, create a new file called `font-faces.css`.